Daniel1Maymon/PDF_Answers_Hider_Web/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- Thanks to [Author's Name] for inspiration and guidance.
-- Icons provided by [Icon Source].

 ## Contact

-For any questions or inquiries, feel free to contact us at [your-email@example.com].
+For any questions or inquiries, feel free to contact us at [daniel1maymon@gmail.com].

 Happy PDF Cleaning!